infovirtuel/Atera-Report-Generator/README.md

 :x: function to choose cache deprecation time

-:x: Cleanup of redundant functions to make the integration of http/generic/tcp devices easier
+:white_check_mark: Cleanup of redundant functions to make the integration of http/generic/tcp devices easier

 :x: Split functions in different py files (compiled in one executable)